umutdinceryananer/Mobile-Game-Analytics-Pipeline/README.md

 ### License & Credits

 * Code is released under **MIT License** (see `LICENSE`).
-* Dataset: Cookie Cats (Kaggle) â€" used here for educational/demo purposes with synthetic UA enrichment.
+* Dataset: Cookie Cats (Kaggle) " used here for educational/demo purposes with synthetic UA enrichment.

 ---